This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Numerous research strategies focus on finding the most effective stem cell therapy for children with cerebral palsy.
 Scientists and physicians test different types of stem cells in animals with brain damage to see what they do.

-Some studies have shown that stem cells can reduce symptoms and reduce brain damage in animals.[3]
+Some studies have shown that stem cells can reduce symptoms and brain damage in animals.[4]
 However, the reason this happens is still not entirely understood.
 Furthermore, since animals are not human, the results are never an exact match.

 Pluripotent stem cells, including embryonic stem cells, are being studied and used to create different types of brain cells.
 These cells may help provide valuable information about how cerebral palsy works.
 In turn, medical professionals hope it can bring new and improved forms of treatment.